 Most non-profits are already braiding, but it is more accurately described as programmatic braiding, not fiscal braiding.
 Programmatic braiding is when you have multiple funding sources, each covering populations and services.
-The funding is largely used to pay for staff time, and each staff person is responsible for keeping a timesheet that allows them to allocate their time to each grant.
-The program staff make decisions on how to allocate funding by using their own time and effort reporting.
+The funding is largely used to pay for staff time and each staff person is responsible for keeping a timesheet that allows them to allocate their time to each grant.
+The program staff makes decisions on how to allocate funding by using their own time and effort reporting.

 In contrast, fiscal braiding requires that program staff report enough information on their activities for fiscal staff to allocate their hours, allowing flexibility in which funding sources are used and how quickly each funding source is spent down.
 It also allows greater flexibility in how funding is utilized, such as contracting out for a service that cannot be provided in house.
+Note, that the term braiding is used throughout this Guide, and unless programmatic is in front of braiding please assume we are referring to fiscal braiding.